OCfRW/u13/README.md

 call for proposals: https://grants.nih.gov/grants/guide/rfa-files/RFA-CA-16-020.html

 Problem we are solving:
 * The workflow communities work in silos and little discussion happens between different workflow communities
+* Workflow systems each compete to do everything and seldom work together to share workflow system components
+* Users chose a workflow system for a variety of reasons (some good, some bad) then get locked into their choice
+* Workflow systems are each built according to an abstract model, but these models are rarely explicit

 Our goal:
-* to remove the walls between these silos and organize these community towards building the Workflow Commons (we need to define/agree what we mean by this)
+* To remove the walls between these silos and organize these community towards building the Workflow Commons (we need to define/agree what we mean by this)

 Initial plan:
 * a series of workshops (3?)